fsematerial/FSE-supplementary-material/README.md

 success_cutoff.xlsx recorded results of spliting the sample using different threshold in footnote 5.

 success_cutoff.ppt recorded reasons for choosing 4% as threshold of successful projects

+evidence_about_competitor recorded reasons for choosing proper measures for competitors’ status